Skip to content

 In practical terms, this removes a cost that was previously many thousands of dollars per year for an equivalently priced car.

-Novated lease providers and financiers still take their cut via high “effective interest rates” and fees, but if you do the calculations carefully, the numbers can now work decisively in favour of the employee.
+Novated lease providers and financiers still take their cut via high “effective interest rates” and fees, but if you do the calculations carefully, the numbers can now work out much more in the employees' favour.

 In some cases, the difference can be many tens of thousands of dollars over the life of the car, compared to cash or a conventional loan.